denisyukphp/throttler/docs/index.md

 ### Random

 Random is a strategy where each node has an equal probability of being chosen, regardless of previous selections or the order of nodes.
-Use [Orangesoft\Throttler\RandomThrottler](../src/RandomThrottler.php) as below:
+Use [Orangesoft\Throttler\RandomThrottler](../src/RandomThrottler.php) as shown below:

 ```php
 <?php